 Are you missing out on a tax deduction?

-Some helpful tips to make sure you are not missing out on any tax deductions:
+Some helpful tips to make sure you are not missing out on a tax deduction:

-• your input to your accountant is essential to make sure that the accounts are accurate, and your company pays no more tax than is necessary.
+• your input to your accountant is essential to make sure that the accounts are accurate.
+This way your company pays no more tax than is necessary.
 One area they will need your help with is bad debts:

-* “Bad debts” are debts a customer owes to your company which you do not expect to receive, otherwise known as an “impaired asset”.
-These need to be shown in the company’s accounts so that profit isn’t overstated and it doesn’t pay corporation tax on money it won’t receive.
+* “Bad debts” are debts a customer owes to your company which you do not expect to receive.
+This is otherwise known as an “impaired asset”.
+The company’s accounts need to show these so that profit isn’t overstated and it doesn’t pay corporation tax on money it won’t receive.
 Your accountant can not decide a debt is a bad debt so you need to inform them of these.

 * You’re allowed to estimate the proportion of debts which are impaired for groups of customers, rather than one by one, but you can’t include a general estimate.
 There are different scenarios where estimates may or may not be allowed:

 Example 1 – estimate not allowed.
 A company’s accounts show that in recent years, on average, its bad debts were £10,000.
 It isn’t allowed to simply include a similar amount for the current year.

 Example 2 – estimate allowed.
 A company has trade and non-trade customers.
 Its records show that 5% of trade customers and 10% of non-trade customers who owe money for six months or more never pay.
 They can include an estimate in its accounts of bad or doubtful debts equal to 5% and 10% of trade and non-trade debts respectively without having to review each one.